maiha/crystal-examples/README.md

 However, there is no guarantee that `Time.parse` and` Time.new` will work with the current crystal version, and there is no alias for backwards compatibility.

 This is preventing the use within CI and automation.
-And, unfortunately, realistically, we can't perform validation about `time` related examples in current version.

 ## Development